 - BLOCK TCP/UDP IN/OUT all IP addresses on Port 53

 Enforcement against DNS over HTTP/S (DoH)

 In addition to blocking all alternate DNS providers, DNS may still be bypassed over HTTP with DoH.
-This is a local DNS resolver running which receives DNS, translates it into a HTTPS request, and sends the request out over HTTPS to an endpoint either with JSON or POST/GET.
-This type of traffic would typically not be seen by DNS inspection on network.
-The below examples are not the only DoH supported provider; however, they are used as examples.
+This is a local DNS resolver running that receives DNS, translates it into a HTTPS request, and sends the request out over HTTPS to an endpoint either with JSON or POST/GET.
+This type of traffic is typically not seen by DNS inspection on network.

 Enforcement against DNS over TLS (DoT)